ShahanaFarooqui/lightning/doc/lightning-ping.7.md

 The **ping** command checks if the node with *id* is ready to talk.
 It currently only works for peers we have a channel with.

-It accepts the following parameters:

-- *id*: A string that represents the node id;
-- *len*: A integer that represents the length of the ping (default 128);
-- *pongbytes*: An integer that represents the length of the reply (default 128).
-  A value of 65532 to 65535 means "don't reply".

 EXAMPLE JSON REQUEST
 ------------